 By spending time inside and outside of class tackling complex issues, Honors students form a strong cohort and gain an understanding about how their skills and talents within their individual disciplines can cross boundaries.

-Exciting changes are coming to our honors program.
-Here’s a sneak peek at our revised enriched interdisciplinary curriculum:
+Exciting changes are coming to our honors program starting Fall 2018.
+Below is our revised enriched interdisciplinary curriculum:

-Introduction to Interdisciplinary Studies for the Eclectic Scholar.
+Introduction to Interdisciplinary Studies for the Eclectic Scholar (HONR 10000).
 This course will serve as an introduction to interdisciplinary studies, and establish a foundation for new honors students.
-The course will review the goals and expectations of student participation in the program, engage students in multi- and interdisciplinary thinking, with the aim of challenging students to take up Hiram’s mission to ‘face the urgent challenges of the times.’
-With that aim, the course explores what it means to be a leader, as well as how members of a learning community engage in service learning and community outreach.
+The course will review the goals and expectations of student participation in the program, and engage students in multi- and interdisciplinary thinking, with the aim of challenging students to take up Hiram’s mission to ‘face the urgent challenges of the times.’
+With that aim, the course explores what it means to be a leader, as well as how members of a learning community engage in service and community outreach.
 (Offered every fall 12-week term.
 1CR, PNC)

-Understanding Urgent Challenges.
-This fall seminar course will be an in-depth exploration of literature aligned with the annual ethics theme and common reading, examined from an interdisciplinary perspective.
+Reflecting on Urgent Challenges (HONR 30000).
+This course provides an in-depth exploration of literature aligned with the annual ethics theme, examined from an interdisciplinary perspective.
 Additionally, this course continues developing leadership skills introduced and discussed in the introductory course, including opportunities to explore mentorship and leadership positions on campus and in the community.
 Budget-depending, this course will also include a field trip component appropriate to the specific course theme.
 (Offered every fall 12-week term.
 2CR, must earn B- or better to progress through program)